puavous/lmad1/BeforeInstanssi2026.md

   from any copyrighted songs!
 It is safest to just do your own, completely original soundtrack.

-  SoundBox must be used because the lmad1 library is wired to use it as the sound engine.

   **Mentally prepare to let go** of parts and instruments also in the soundtrack.
 Two reasons: To keep the final demo interesting with graphics, its running length might have to be reduced.
 To be able to